JD95/strong-giraffe/README.md

 # Strong Giraffe

-A workout logger that prioritizes entering meaningful data to help you make meaningful training choices.
+A workout logger that prioritizes entering meaningful data for meaningful training choices.

 For example, progressive overload is an important aspect of most training programs.
 If you want to increase the difficulty of a workout week to week, you need an accurate measure of your performance